prairie-road-ent/hello-rpi400/blueprint.md

   This directive tells the linker that `_start` is the entry point of the program.

 - **Memory Start Address:**
   The script sets the start address (`.`) to `0x8000` because the Raspberry Pi firmware expects the kernel image to be loaded at that address.
+This is critical for successful booting.

 - **Section Grouping:**
   All sections (code, read-only data, initialized data, and uninitialized data) are grouped so that the final binary image is contiguous and correctly organized for bare‑metal execution.